Proven leadership for an inclusive community that works for everyone.

-- Liaison to the Alamance-Burlington Board of Education (attends all board meetings, board work sessions, and Joint Facilities Task Force meetings)
+- Liaison to the Alamance-Burlington Board of Education (attended all board meetings, board work sessions, and Joint Facilities Task Force meetings)

 - Alamance Achieves Steering Committee (a community-wide collaborative to ensure all children achieve educational goals, from cradle to career)

-- Piedmont Authority for Regional Transportation (PART) – Board of Directors, Operations Committee
+- Piedmont Authority for Regional Transportation (PART) – Board of Directors and Operations Committee

-- Alamance County Transportation Authority (ACTA) – Board of Directors, Secretary-Treasurer
+- Alamance County Transportation Authority (ACTA) – Board of Directors; served as Secretary-Treasurer

 - Burlington Public Transit Advisory Commission (Link Transit)

-- Alamance County Justice Advisory Council – Co-Chair (Oversees the Family Justice Center and the Stepping Up Initiative)
+- Alamance County Justice Advisory Council – Chair (Oversees the Family Justice Center and the Stepping Up Initiative)

-- Cardinal Innovations Healthcare – Board of Directors; Performance, Evaluation, and Compensation Committee; Central Community Advisory Board (Provides Mental Health Services for 20-county area including Alamance)
+- Cardinal Innovations Healthcare – Board of Directors and Performance, Evaluation, and Compensation Committee, plus the Central Community Advisory Board (Provides mental health Services for 20-county area, including Alamance)

 - Children’s Executive Oversight Committee